 9. Santa Maria della Vittoria

-The first thing you’ll notice when you walk inside is the Cornaro Chapel which is down on your left-hand side.
-There you will see, tucked in the corner a masterpiece by the master himself, Gian Lorenzo Bernini.
-The name of the statue is the ecstasy of St. Theresa and was the biggest scandal of the 17th century!
+The first thing you’ll notice when you walk inside is the Cornaro Chapel, which is down on your left-hand side.
+There, tucked in the corner, you’ll see a masterpiece by the master himself, Gian Lorenzo Bernini.
+The name of the statue is the Ecstasy of Saint Theresa and it was the biggest scandal of the 17th century.

-The art piece depicts the moment of St. Theresa’s encounter with an angel:
+The work depicts the moment of St. Theresa’s encounter with an angel:

 Leave a Comment